lncRNAAddict/GenotypeFixer/README.md

 - Column 1: Chromosome name.
 - Column 2: Genomic Position of the marker in the chromosome.
 For each chromosome,column 2 MUST already be sorted in ascending order.
-- Column 3 and beyond: Genotype code for the individuals in the marker location.
+- Column 3 and after: Genotype code for the individuals in the marker location.
 Four codes can be used. `A`: Reference parent homozygous, `B`: Alternatte parent homozygous, `X`: heterozygous, `-`: missing data.

 A screeshot of a portion of an example input file is shown below